 F-102 King County shall work with cities, special purpose districts, other local service providers and citizens to identify and distinguish local and countywide services.

-Over time, cities will assume primary responsibility for coordinating the provision of local services delivery.
+Over time, as directed by the Growth Management Act, cities will assume primary responsibility for coordinating the provision of local services delivery.
 The county will assume primary responsibility for coordinating the provision of countywide services, including countywide services that must be delivered within city boundaries.
 The county will also work with cities, special purpose districts, and other counties to identify regional service and facility needs and develop strategies to provide them.